JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-discover-project.md

 ## Multiplatform plugin

-When you [create a multiplatform project](multiplatform-library.md), the Project Wizard automatically applies the `kotlin-multiplatform` Gradle plugin in the file `build.gradle(.kts`).
+When you create a multiplatform project, the [project wizard](https://kmp.jetbrains.com/) automatically applies the `kotlin-multiplatform` Gradle plugin in the file `build.gradle(.kts`).

 You can also apply it manually.